Manolita Saval

-Manolita Saval (5 February 1914 in Paris, France – 23 August 2001 in Mexico City, Mexico) was a Spanish actress and singer.
+Juana María "Manolita" Saval Ballester (5 February 1914 in Paris – 23 August 2001 in Mexico City) was a Spanish actress and singer.

-Family and life
+Personal life

-She was born in Paris of Spanish parents and named 'Juana María Saval'.
+Juana María Saval was born in Paris of Spanish parents.
 She was the mother of the actor Manuel Saval, and the niece of the Spanish opera singer Vicente Ballester Aparício.

 Saval died in Mexico City on August 23, 2001 of cardiac arrest due to thrombosis.

 Career

 She studied music and drama in Spain, and began her career performing the opera Marina in Valencia.
 As a lyric interpreter, she toured Latin America, eventually settling in Mexico in 1938.
 Over the course of her career, she appeared in over 30 films and television programs, as well as in plays, operettas, and operas.

 Recognition

-In a review of her film debut in El capitán aventurero, the New York Times described her as "a new and charming Mexican actress."
+In a review of her film debut in El capitán aventurero, The New York Times described her as "a new and charming Mexican actress."